CMHAAorg/cmhaa-website/site/content/resources/personal-story-berkeley-cox.md

 There is a beautiful alignment between supporting wellbeing for our people and how they perform at work.

 We found that happy teams are high-performing teams.
-In fact, the quality of a person’s relationship with their immediate supervisor accounts for 75% of their overall work experience.
+In fact, the quality of a person’s relationship with their immediate supervisor accounts for 75 per cent of their overall work experience.

 Building on these insights, we started working with our leaders.
 We invested in helping them grow their capability and accountability for supporting their teams at a deeper level.